Aravindhakumar-M/Greenguard/Ultrasonic Sensor/README.md

 - The script publishes depth measurements at a rate of 10 Hz.

 ## Acknowledgments
 This script demonstrates Active Collision Avoidance using a Ultrasonic sensor and Raspberry Pi GPIO pins in a ROS environment.
 Credit to the creators of ROS and the RPi.GPIO library.
+We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.